 The largest available aero-derivative gas turbines in this range were selected to define the achievable LNG capacity and to select appropriate recycle compressors.
 Both BHGE and Siemens were approached to provide performance and cost data for the LM6000PF+ and SGT-A65 respectively.
-The Siemens SGT-A65 gas turbine was used as the basis for the module design, although the BHGE LM6000PF+ is equally suitable.
-It should also be noted that the module design would also accommodate electric motor drive as an alternative to gas turbines.
+Either gas turbine or an electric motor drive is suitable for a modular design execution strategy.

-5.2 Expander-Compressors (Companders)
+6.2 Expander-Compressors